keyboardpartner/HX3/BETA/readme.md

 ### Update Packages FOR BETA TESTERS ONLY

 These packages are not intended for customer installation.
+May contain serious bugs.
 Use at your own risk.
 Do only use files contained in self-contained ZIP package.

 Following update packages are available: